Best gay clubs in Miami

 Why go?
 Because the nearby New York Grilled Cheese is open till 3am Thursday through Sunday and 4am on Saturday.
 It’s one hell of a post-club snack.

 What is it?
 A nice spot to start the night off with a cocktail.
 The chill gay hotel is a great place to meet visitors and get the lay of the land from savvy locals.
-And, why yes, the vending machines do provide glass dildos and buttplugs alongside lemonade.
-Thanks for asking.
+You should also check out the rotating art in the lobby, which highlights queer artists (and is for sale!).

 What is it?
 Gramps is by no means strictly a gay bar but it’s a loud and proud ally.
 The LGBT-friendly Wynwood bar also happens to throw the absolute best weekly drag party in town: Double Stubble.
 Every Thursday at 9pm, Miami’s drag community is on full display with some truly breathtaking performances.